-Our team of specialized staff believe that informed patients are better equipped to make the best decisions regarding their health and ocular needs.
-We recommend these follow web sites for your reference (will be redirecting your browser other sites).
+Our team of specialized eye & retina care staff believe that informed patients are better equipped to make the best decisions regarding their health and ocular needs.

 Get Eye Smart (Eye diseases and information)

-All About Vision (Conditions regarding age related, and diabetic related issues)
+All About Vision (Conditions regarding age and diabetic related issues)

 Keratoconus usually occurs in both eyes and is characterized by symptoms such as blurred vision (even when wearing glasses or contact lenses), glare at night, light sensitivity, frequent prescription changes or eye rubbing.
 Generally, this disease is diagnosed by the time patients reach their 20's.
 Because keratoconus is not usually visible to the naked eye, special testing is used for a detailed look at the shape of the cornea.